Today, all it takes to learn with high-quality online courses is an internet connection . And in many cases it´s even free!

 --> However, a MOOC is often just tested out.
 Many learners register without planning to complete it.
 That’s why the cancellation rates can sometimes look excessively high.

 When completing a course online, you are fully flexible (time, place, speed of learning).
 However, MOOC participants usually learn by themselves; therefore, the lack of meeting other learners is another point of criticism.

 --> This is actually an individual decision.
 Do I want to be flexible and learn online or sit in a class room with a fixed schedule, but with more social interaction?

 --> Also, interactivity is still possible for digital learners by using discussion forums.
 You can also combine online learning with an offline discussion (blended learning).
 Or try to establish your own local MOOC learning group via Facebook/Meetups!

 Whether it‘s a MOOC, xMOOC, cMOOC or any other acronym used by experts, you will simply get a great chance to learn with premium content from top universities around the world.

 So what´s the best way to start out as a MOOC beginner?
 Check out the 5 most important tips here.

 Edukatico Is Your Search Portal for Online Courses

-Browse thousands of online courses from various providers in 22 subject areas in our directory (online lectures, MOOCs, and other video courses).
+Browse thousands of online courses from various providers in 22 subject areas in our directory (MOOCs, online lectures, and other video courses).

-The best approach is to just test a free MOOC yourself.
-And register for the Course Manager to efficiently organize your online learning.
+Just test a free MOOC yourself.
+And register for our Course Manager to efficiently organize your online courses.